wshekrota/egopipe_mail/README.md

 Here are some kibana images of linkedin data for my jobsearch.
 ![donut all data](/images/li.png)

 Here are totals by day...
 ![daily counts](/images/dailymix.png)

-This is the tranform code that enhanced the data. (your_pipe_code.go) For your linkedin emails you may analyze the types of jobs differently?
+This is the transform code that enhanced the data. (your_pipe_code.go) For your linkedin emails you may analyze the types of jobs differently?
 I was looking at 3 categories.
 ![transform code](/images/mailtran.png)